 - Increase natural ventilation by opening windows and/or trickle vents

-- Make sure any room with a freestanding gas or paraffin heater is PERMANENTLY ventilated (NOTE: This required by law)
+- Make sure any room with a freestanding gas or paraffin heater is PERMANENTLY ventilated (NOTE: This is required by law)

 - Fit an extractor fan or air heat exchange unit in your bathroom

 - In cold weather especially, keep the heating on a low setting, even when you’re out of the house.
 Even a couple of degrees extra can be enough to deter condensation